fractal-analytics-platform/fractal-web/docs/structure.md

 ### Client server interoperability

-As said, the svelte client communicate with the fractal server through a set of REST APIs.
+As said, the svelte client communicates with the fractal server through a set of REST APIs.

 In this client, every request to the fractal server is sent by the *nodejs server that is serving the svelte application*.
-In fact, within the project structure, in `src/lib/server/api` are defined all the REST endpoint requests that the svelte client could make to the fractal server from within the nodejs server context (client backend).

 > It is important to understand that these requests are made in the server context of the svelte client.
 > No request to the fractal server is sent directly by the browser of the user.

 The fact that every request on behalf of a user is sent through a common backend nodejs server, implies a proxy architecture.
-The way this works is the following, the svelte client in the browser, sends a HTTP request to the nodejs server that is serving the application.
+The way this works is the following: the svelte client in the browser sends a HTTP request to the nodejs server that is serving the application.
 This request, with the attached cookies, is then used to compose a new request to be sent to the fractal server.

 > Note that the authentication context is kept thanks to cookies that establish user sessions.